dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 Rounded to 10−6 square meters per second, this value is our 𝜅 (m2 s−1)

-canonical thermal diffusivity of a solid—for example, sand- Au stone or brick.
+canonical thermal diffusivity of a solid — for example, sand- Au stone or brick.
 The table also shows a new phenomenon: 1.3×10−4

 Cu